Gdalik/EarQuiz_Frequencies/README.md

 *To use the application out of the box, you can just download the distribution package for your OS (Windows or macOS), run it and follow the installation process.*

 You can also clone (download) this repository and launch the program from [Python](https://www.python.org/).
-It has been tested with Python 3.9 and Python 3.10.
+It has been tested with Python 3.9, 3.10 and 3.11.
 So, make sure the proper version of interpreter is installed on your computer.

 The repository doesn't contain any pre-compiled dependencies, so they should be installed before the application execution.
 Though it is technically possible to use the "base" Python environment, [creating a separate virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) for the project and all its packages is highly recommended.
 Then, once you have [activated the project's virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment), installing all the requirements using the package manager is as simple as:

 `pip install -r requirements.txt`

-Oftentimes, PyQt6 works more correctly after reinstalling some of its parts.
-Here is the workaround for Windows and macOS on Intel:

-`pip install --no-cache-dir pyqt6-plugins qt6-applications PyQt6-Qt6 PyQt6-sip pyqt6-tools qt6-tools`

 After that, you can start the application with: